ryetiss/get_exchange_rate_BTCUSDT/README.md

-# Getting the exchange rates of BTCUSDT Script
+# Getting the exchange rates of BTCUSDT

 This is the example of Docker container app for Python script for getting the exchange rates of BTCUSDT crypto currency.